duckdb/duckdb-web/docs/dev/profiling.md

 ### Cumulative Metrics

-DuckDB also supports several cumulative metrics, which are available in all nodes.
-In the `QUERY_ROOT` node, these metrics are the sum of the specific metric in all the operators in the query.
-In the `OPERATOR` nodes, these metrics are the sum of the operator's specific metric as well as those of all its children recursively.
+DuckDB also supports several cumulative metrics, available in all nodes.
+In the QUERY_ROOT node, these metrics represent the sum of the corresponding metrics across all operators in the query.
+In the OPERATOR nodes, they represent the sum of the operator's specific metric along with those of all its children recursively.

-These metrics can be used without turning on the specific metric.
+These cumulative metrics can be enabled independently, even if the underlying specific metrics are disabled.
+The table below shows the cumulative metrics and the specific metrics they are calculated from.

 | Metric                    | Metric Calculated Cumulatively |
 |---------------------------|--------------------------------|